divio/divio-cloud-docs/reference/developer-plan.rst

 until you are ready to go live under a paid subscription, and exploring the platform and discovering its features and capabilities.

 To make it as useful as possible, the Developer plan includes a rich set of features.
-This includes serving the project using your own domain(s).
 No time-limit is applied to Developer plan subscriptions.

 Developer plan limitations